Dicee/algorithmicProblems/README.md

 Some solutions of algorithmic problems in Scala, Java and Python (2.7 to match Codility's version).
 The problems come from CodinGame, Project Euler, Codility and CodeEval.

 CodinGame problems are on average reasonably hard/interesting, they often include pathfinding and sometimes lead to a quite longer code than the other challenges.

 Project Euler proposes the more mathematical-based problems, the goal is most often to find mathematical tricks to reduce the space of solutions.
 The first problems are fairly easy but difficulty increases pretty quickly.

 Codility problems are purely algorithmic.
 The average difficulty of the respectable problems is quite high.

-CodeEval easy problems are most often completely trivial, and I'll be soon starting the moderate ones.
+CodeEval problems are globally trivial or easy whatever their difficuly category, however some of them are interesting or at least a bit difficult.
+Yet, it was overall a way to me to train my Python and Scala.

 - NB1 : For Codility, I will share the code both of the training problems (in the *lessonX* folders) and challenges I participated to.